perladvent/perldotcom/content/article/_pub_2002_03_22_modperl.md

 executed.

-Finally, change to the Apache source distribution directory, run makeÂ install to create the Apache directory tree and install Apache header files (*\*.h*), default configuration files (*\*.conf*), the *httpd* executable and a few other programs.
+Finally, change to the Apache source distribution directory, run make install to create the Apache directory tree and install Apache header files (*\*.h*), default configuration files (*\*.conf*), the *httpd* executable and a few other programs.